reflog/gulp-jsoncombine/README.md

 #### processor
 Type: `Function`

-The function that will be called with the dictionary containing all the data from the processes JSON files, where the keys of the dictionary, would be the names of the files (sans the '.json' postfix).
+The processor function will be called with two dictionaries holding the same set of keys.
+The keys are the filename sans the `.json` suffix of a file in the gulp stream.

+The first dictionary maps the filename to the string contents of the file.
+The second dictionary maps to a meta object containing the following keys:

+* `cwd` The working directory
+* `base` The base path
+* `path` The full path to the file

-The function should return a new `Buffer` that would be writter to the output file.
+The function should return a new `Buffer` that would be written to the output file.

 ## License